 "Intermediate solid waste handling facility" means any intermediate use or processing site engaged in solid waste handling which is not the final site of disposal.
-This includes material recovery facilities, transfer stations, drop boxes, baling and compaction sites)) waste that is allowed to be received at an inert waste landfill as described in WAC 173-350-410.
+This includes material recovery facilities, transfer stations, drop boxes, baling and compaction sites.))

 "Intermodal facility" means any facility operated for the purpose of transporting closed containers of waste ((and)), when the containers are not opened for further treatment, processing or consolidation of the waste.